vercel/next.js/docs/api-reference/next.config.js/headers.md

 Headers allow you to set custom HTTP headers for an incoming request path.

-To use Redirects you can use the `headers` key in `next.config.js`:
+To set custom HTTP headers you can use the `headers` key in `next.config.js`:

 ```js
 module.exports = {